Upload/upclient/README.md

 ### Up1

-For more information on Up1, view the readme at https://github.com/Upload/Up1
+For more information on Up1, view the README at https://github.com/Upload/Up1